hybridgroup/yzma/README.md

 | macOS   | arm64        | Metal                           |
 | Windows | amd64        | CUDA, Vulkan, HIP, SYCL, OpenCL |

+Want to see some benchmarks?
+Take a look at the [BENCHMARKS.md](./BENCHMARKS.md) document.

 Here are some advantages of `yzma` over other Go packages for `llama.cpp`:

 - Compile Go programs that use `yzma` with the normal `go build` and `go run` commands.
 No C compiler needed!